Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 one another.

-Or one can just publish a single package with all possible variants inside — except it may end up being huge.
+Or one can just publish a single package with all possible variants inside — however that massively increases the wheel sizes, which is very much undesirable and for projects like PyTorch won't fit within PyPI's size limits.

 ## Plugins to the rescue!

 As I have already pointed out, the solutions putting variant selection entirely within the package manager weren't very flexible.
-They could really work only if either the list of valid variants was largely fixed or at least predictable.
+They could really work only if the list of valid variants is largely fixed, or at least predictable.
 To sidestep this limitation, we need a more distributed architecture, one where each package can independently devise how to select between its variants.
 This is how we reached an architecture based on plugins.